 The “LinEair” spring name is slightly misleading as it’s still a reasonably progressive shock even before you add internal spacers.
 A small negative spring, by the latest standards, means it’s more stubborn to get moving off the top with a carefully metered rather than super supple feel through the opening phase.
 If you want a shock that feels very controlled and feedback-rich to add efficiency to a naturally fluid/neutral bike then the Cane Creek is awesome.

-There’s also a plusher, bigger volume piggyback equipped DBAir CS (£569) and a coil version of the same shock which comes in an impressive range of sizes including trunnion mounts.
-There are no Trunnion mount options on the IL though and the online guide of bike tunes is dated and patchy, too.
+There’s also a plusher, bigger volume piggyback equipped DBAir CS and a coil version of the same shock which comes in an impressive range of sizes including trunnion mounts.
+There are no Trunnion mount options on the IL though.

-The flagship Enduro shock in Fox’s line up is potentially awesome as long as you’ve got the time to tune it.
-The Factory version gets Fox’s signature gold Kashima coating on shaft and air can to minimise friction and is impressively sensitive in terms of bump reaction anywhere in the stroke.
+The flagship Enduro shock in Fox’s lineup is potentially awesome as long as you’ve got the time to tune it.
+The Factory version gets Fox’s signature gold Kashima coating on shaft and air can to minimize friction and is impressively sensitive in terms of bump reaction anywhere in the stroke.
 The twin-tube damper constantly recirculates damping oil for a similarly fluid and consistent response however far and fast you descend.

 Recent changes (snap-ring rather than grub-screw secured air can) have increased the maximum pressure rating for heavier riders.
 A tapered bottom-out bumper also gives a more progressive feel without relying on extra snap-in volume spacers.
 That means when you find the sweet spot of the high- and low-speed compression and rebound circuits, it’s a phenomenally composed and controlled shock when the trail is at its most challenging.
-For an extra £30 the 2 POS version adds a low-speed compression lever for a firm climbing/sprinting mode and it also comes in a lot more sizes (200x50 - 230x65mm).
+For a little extra cash, the 2 POS version adds a low-speed compression lever for a firm climbing/sprinting mode and it also comes in a lot more sizes.

-Fox’s VAN R coil shock has been the cost-effective, high-control, coil-sprung favourite of gravity riders for decades but it’s been discontinued for 2020.
-Don’t panic though as the new Marzocchi Bomber CR is basically exactly the same utterly proven shock with a different sticker on it for £20 less than the old Fox.
+Fox’s VAN R coil shock has been the cost-effective, high-control, coil-sprung favourite of gravity riders for decades but it’s been discontinued.
+Don’t panic though as the new Marzocchi Bomber CR is basically exactly the same utterly proven shock with a different sticker on it.

 As an added bonus you now get external low-speed compression damping adjustment via a dial on the back of the piggyback chamber.
 This lets you twist away pedalling bounce on particularly active bikes or stabilise cornering loads if you find the plush spring action too mobile.
 Wide-ranging rebound adjust means a controlled ride for a broad span of bikes and riders.